zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 For Grafana plugins there are two mandatory files: plugin.json and module.js.

 Plugin json is the same concept as the package.json file for an npm package.
-Grafana scans after the plugin.json file when importing it.
+Grafana looks for plugin.json files when scanning the plugins directory.

 The important fields are the first three, especially the id.
 The convention for the id is **[github username/org]-[plugin name]-[plugin type]** and it has to be unique.